GERMAN-BRAZILIAN BIOECONOMY WORKSHOP |

 Panelists: Frank Kraemer (GIZ); Peter Nagler (Evonik); Mateus Lopes (Braskem);

-Vinícius Lages (SEBRAE) – Diretor Administrativo e Financeiro do Sebrae Nacional; Adrian Rodriguez (CEPAL);
+Vinícius Lages (SEBRAE) – Diretor Administrativo e Financeiro do Sebrae Nacional; Adrian Rodriguez (CEPAL);band-Brasil

 Ramiro Wahrhaftig (ITAIPU); Cesar Sousa (Caramuru)